-Ava Nazar is a San Francisco Bay Area based pianist.
-Born in Iran, she has had numerous performances as soloist and chamber musician in her home country and across the United States in venues such as the United Nations, Merkin Hall, National Sawdust, American Museum of Natural History, and Montgomery Museum of Fine Arts.
-Ava has been featured at Académies Internationales d'été du Grand Nancy in France, has received scholarship to study at the Aspen Music Festival, and has served as a fellow at the Music Academy of the West in Santa Barbara.
-She is a prizewinner of several competitions including the National Youth Music Festival, the Biennial Piano Competition of New Music, and the Fajr International Music Festival in Tehran.
+Iranian-American pianist Ava Nazar is an active collaborator and soloist.
+Her recent performances include those at notable venues such as the United Nations, Merkin Hall, National Sawdust, American Museum of Natural History, and Montgomery Museum of Fine Arts, as well as the Aspen Music Festival, and the Music Academy of the West where she served as a collaborative piano fellow.
+Ava has been featured at Académies Internationales d'été du Grand Nancy in France and has been a prizewinner of several competitions including the National Youth Music Festival, the Biennial Piano Competition of New Music, and the Fajr International Music Festival in Tehran.

 Ava received her Bachelor’s degree in Piano Performance from the Manhattan School of Music, where she worked with Donn-Alexandre Feder, and her Master’s degree in Collaborative Piano from the Juilliard School as a recipient of the Bloomfield, Garvey, and Shendell Scholarships, under the guidance of Jonathan Feldman, Margo Garrett, Andrew Harley, and Cameron Stowe.
 She has also had the privilege of working with many distinguished artists including Henri Barda, Jeffrey Cohen, Roger Vignoles, Rita Sloan, Anne Epperson, J.J.
 Penna, Diane Richardson, Franz Helmerson, and David Finckel.

 Ava enjoys her career both as a performer and an educator.
 She has served as a collaborative piano staff at the Juilliard School, and has taught at established music schools such as the Brooklyn Music School and Nord Anglia International School in New York.
 Ava is currently a faculty member at the Opus 1 music studio in the San Francisco Bay area.